ProteinsWebTeam/interpro-docs/docs/download.rst

 Download page
 *************
 This is available under the `Download <https://www.ebi.ac.uk/interpro/download/>`_ section in the :ref:`navigation menu <navigation_menu>`.
+This page is divided into multiple tabs.

-It provides a downloadable version of the :doc:`InterProScan software </interproscan>` as well as various files containing pre-calculated InterPro data for the current release that can be downloaded.
-Data from previous releases are available in the `InterPro ftp <ftp://ftp.ebi.ac.uk/pub/databases/interpro/>`_.
+- The **InterPro** tab provides various files containing pre-calculated InterPro data for the current release that can be downloaded.
+Data from previous releases are available in the `InterPro ftp <https://ftp.ebi.ac.uk/pub/databases/interpro/>`_.
+- The **InterProScan** tab provides a downloadable version of the :doc:`InterProScan software </interproscan>`.
+- The **Pfam** tab gives access various Pfam files.
+Data from previous Pfam releases are available in the `Pfam ftp <https://ftp.ebi.ac.uk/pub/databases/Pfam/>`_.

 *************
 Export button